GitGittyHubbity/A.Javanicus/README.md

 The Javan myna’s adaptability to urban settings has allowed them to multiply to pestilent levels, affecting the nation’s human and non-human residents.
 The communal roosting behaviour of the Javan myna has become a source of disruption and inconvenience in various areas.
 The number of individual mynas that gather at a single roost tree can reach into the hundreds, creating a chorus of collective calls.
 The resulting cacophonies are not only irritating but often pose a genuine nuisance to the well-being of local residents.
 In places like Potong Pasir, the early morning and evening hours are often disturbed by the piercing calls of these myna birds.
 Reportedly, the calls can get so loud as to drown out even the sounds from television sets.
 The morning cacophony robs residents of precious rest, while attempts to unwind in the evening are thwarted as the mynas return to their roosts and their calls reach a crescendo.

 The prevalence of Javan mynas in food centres also brings about its own set of problems, particularly in terms of hygiene.
 Their droppings, which are abundant due to the large numbers congregating, pose a cleanliness hazard.
-The accumulation of myna droppings are only unsightly, but also raises concerns about the spread of diseases.
+The accumulation of myna droppings is not only unsightly, but also raises concerns about the spread of diseases.

-The proliferation of Javan mynas, along with other avian species like the house crow and rock dove, has resulted in a surge of bird-related complaints over the past decade.
-Their growing presence has disrupted public well-being, impacting the quality of life for residents in affected areas.
 At the same time, the biodiversity of Singapore is also affected.
 The aggressive disposition of A. javanicus affords them the ability to strong-arm and ‘bully’ shier, less-aggressive native birds from resources and roosts.
 While the common myna is a prominent example, ornithologists speculate that the reduction in population of other native birds, like the  Oriental Magpie Robin, could be caused by the Javan myna as well.

-A decades long battle:
+# A decades-long battle:
 The management of Javan mynas in Singapore has been a longstanding issue, marked by conflict and varying perceptions.
 These birds have been widely regarded as a threat to public health and well-being, firmly establishing their status as pests in the collective consciousness of residents.
 For many years, the Javan myna, along with five other bird species, was classified as an "outlaw" under Singapore's Wild Animals and Birds Act of 2000, exempting them from the country's stringent wildlife protection laws.
 However, this exclusion was eventually repealed in 2020, making it now a lawful offence for a member of the public to harm the birds.

 The responsibility of implementing myna population control measures currently falls largely under the Agri-food and Veterinary Authority of Singapore (AVA).
 Over the years, several stop-gap measures have been employed to manage mynah populations.
 One common approach involves pruning the crowns of trees in residential areas to reduce the availability of favourable nesting sites for mynas.
 Additionally, various experimental methods have been explored, such as using lasers and chemical repellents to deter the birds from roosting.
 Businesses along Singapore's popular shopping district, Orchard Road, even considered releasing hawks, a natural predator of mynas, as a means of deterrence.
 More experimental methods, such as passing electrical currents through the roots of roost trees to disrupt the mynas' roosting behaviour, have also been tested.
 Unfortunately, most of these measures have proven ineffective in producing sustainable long-term results.
 The population of Javan myna, and consequently, the complaints associated with their proliferation remains at an all time high.